Exawind/amr-wind-frontend/postproengine/doc/plotcsv.md

-  ylabel              : Label on the Y-axis (Optional, Default: '') title               : Title of the plot (Optional, Default: '') legendopts          : Dictionary with legend options (Optional, Default: {})
+  ylabel              : Label on the Y-axis (Optional, Default: '') title               : Title of the plot (Optional, Default: '') legendopts          : Dictionary with legend options (Optional, Default: {}) postplotfunc        : Function to call after plot is created.
+Function should have arguments func(fig, ax) (Optional, Default: '')
 ```

 ## Actions: